mmcco/bitcoindata/README.md

 bitcoindata
 ===========

-*This code introduces a set union algorithm to attempt to discern which groups of bitcoin accounts are owned by the same entity.
-This concept was [developed concurrently](http://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf), in a much more formal and throughly executed form, by Dr. [Sarah Meiklejohn](http://cseweb.ucsd.edu/~smeiklejohn/bitcoin.html) as part of her PhD program at UC San Diego.
+*This code introduces a set union algorithm to discern which groups of bitcoin accounts are owned by the same entity.
+This concept was [developed concurrently](http://cseweb.ucsd.edu/~smeiklejohn/files/imc13.pdf), in a much more formal and throughly executed form, by Dr. [Sarah Meiklejohn](http://cseweb.ucsd.edu/~smeiklejohn/bitcoin.html) as part of her PhD program at UC San Diego.*

-There are some interesting parts to this code, and the set union idea was novel.
+*There are some interesting parts to this code, and the set union idea was novel.
 However, this code was written by a 19-year-old research intern with no previous real-world coding experience.
 It's here more for historical purposes.
 I'm happy to help you work with it if you're interested.
 However,